One time, a manager showed me his maintenance log and said, “I feel like I’m always behind.” His gym was busy, but problems kept piling up.

 I remember posting flyers around town and thinking, This will bring people in.
 It didn’t.

 Marketing can feel like shouting into the void.
 You’re putting time, effort, and maybe money into it—but nothing’s happening.
+Highlighting unique gym equipment in promotions can capture attention and differentiate your brand.
 No calls.
 No messages.
 No new faces.

 If your marketing isn’t working, it’s not always because you’re not trying.
 It might just be you’re trying the wrong things.